 Ghost Gum Distribution, Habitat, and Ecology

 The specifically evolved plant further distinguishes itself from the majority of similar species in its choice of habitat.
 That’s true since it makes its home in environments normally hostile to most types of trees.
-Its nature restricts it to particularly arid portions of the continent.
+Its nature actually restricts it to particularly arid portions of the continent.

 White Witch Moth